WHICH WAY DOES THE

 Because the negative particles carry a name that sounds like

-electrical name?) are not electrical.
-Some text and reference books even
+(having a much less electrical name?) are not electrical.
+A few text and

-Nope.
+composed of electrons.
+Nope, wrong.
 In reality the electrons and protons

 carry electric charges of equal strength.
 If electrons are

 Now everyone will rightly tell me that the protons within wires cannot